 Chippy is quickly becoming my favorite Marvel writer.
 His entire run on Spidey has been great (the previous issue is an all-time favorite of mine now).
 He keeps up the trend with this issue and manages to make it both a great character piece and action story.
 The heart of Peter and the humor of Spidey is in full force.
 I’m going to follow this run for the entire time. – MeanOldPig

 Most Wanted (April)

-Kelly Thompson & Leonardo Romero
+Kelly Thompson & Leonardo Romero beginning with #13

 This was great.
 Reminded me of Fraction/Aja run that everyone fell in love with years ago.
 Kelly Thompson has a great handle on Kate and Clint and I could have watched them interact for awhile.
 The book made me laugh a lot and moved at a good pace.
 Leonardo Romero’s art is good as well!
 Reminds me of Aja without being a rip-off.
 I will read more of this. – MeanOldPig

 While most of the news out of Marvel HQ this week has been in regards to yet another fresh start for the publisher’s entire comic book line, the oversized one-shot introduction to its spring mini-event may be generating the most excitement.
 Infinity Countdown Prime, by Gerry Duggan and Mike Deodato, Jr., takes the obligatory company mandate to generate rack awareness for the next big Marvel film, namely, Avengers: Infinity War, and sets up a cosmic yarn with some genuinely surprising twists and a refreshing cast of characters.